eomereu/thirtydaysofpython/cheatSheet.md

 ham[: upper_fn(x) : step_fn(x)], ham[:: step_fn(x)]
 ham[lower + offset : upper + offset]
 ```
-- Immediately before the open parenthesis that starts the argument list of a function call:
+Immediately before the open parenthesis that starts the argument list of a function call:
 ```python
 spam(1)
 ```
-- Immediately before the open parenthesis that starts an indexing or slicing:
+Immediately before the open parenthesis that starts an indexing or slicing:
 ```python
 dct['key'] = lst[index]
 ```
-- More than one space around an assignment (or other) operator to align it with another:
+More than one space around an assignment (or other) operator to align it with another:
 ```python
 x = 1
 y = 2
 long_variable = 3
 ```
---- OTHER RECOMMENDETATIONS ON WHITESPACING ---
+***

+### More Recommendations on Whitespaces
-- Always surround these binary operators with a single space on either side: assignment (=), augmented assignment (+=, -= etc.), comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not), Booleans (and, or, not).
+Always surround these binary operators with a single space on either side: assignment (=), augmented assignment (+=, -= etc.), comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not), Booleans (and, or, not).

-- If operators with different priorities are used, consider adding whitespace around the operators with the lowest priority(ies).
+If operators with different priorities are used, consider adding whitespace around the operators with the lowest priority(ies).
 Use your own judgment; however, never use more than one space, and always have the same amount of whitespace on both sides of a binary operator:
 ```python
 i = i + 1
 submitted += 1